How to Spot a Bad Recipe

 4. You Don’t Need to Use Acme Cheese

 Placing products in recipes is one of the oldest marketing techniques for food companies.
 In fact, it’s probably how Mary Sue Huggin’s grandma learned how to make green bean casserole.
-While some of these recipes may yield decent results, there’s no reason to limit yourself to that name brand product.
-Substituting real cheese for the processed orange plastic is likely to improve the flavor of your dish in drastic ways.
+While some of these recipes may yield decent results, there’s no reason to limit yourself to that name-brand product.
+Substituting real cheese for processed orange plastic is likely to improve the flavor of your dish in drastic ways.
 I won’t go as far as to recommend you make your own cheese because there are plenty of good products on the shelf.
-Just stay away from the shredded bags.
+Just stay away from the pre-shredded bags, which contain anti-caking chemicals that can ruin the taste, texture, and meltability of otherwise good cheese.